10 most expensive buildings across the globe that are worth billions

 A total of 1,002 Swarovski chandeliers across rooms, halls and lobbies add to the opulence of the luxury hotel.

 One of the most expensive buildings in the world, the Emirates Palace is among the most famous destinations in Abu Dhabi.
-It was opened in 2005 and was built at a cost of USD 3 billion (around Rs 132 billion).
+It was opened in 2005 and was built at a cost of USD 3 billion.
 Apart from 394 rooms and suites, the hotel offers several other unparalleled luxuries such as a private beach measuring 1.3 kilometres, multiple swimming pools and a private marina.

 The length of the main building is more than a kilometre from one wing to the other.
 The central dome of the luxury hotel contains gold, the mother of pearls and crystals.